danwhitston/auction-api/README.md

 I've also moved some domain logic inside the model with a pre-save hook, to tie password hashing directly into the model and make it harder to mess up security.

-I chose to use references between collections rather than embedding.
-There was no performance benefit to denormalising at this level of usage, and there was a stated requirement to keep separate collections, so it was easier to use references.
+I chose to use references between items and auctions, rather than embedding one inside the other.
+There was no performance benefit to denormalising at this level of usage, and there was a stated requirement to keep separate collections.
+However, I am embedding bids as an array inside each auction.

+Items and Auctions have their respective references to each other as required fields.
+This means that every item should have an auction and vice versa.
+There is no enforcement of reference consistency between the two collections, so it's theoretically possible to create inconsistent documents that don't reference each other, many-to-one or one-to-many connections, or documents that reference a document of completely the wrong type.
+To limit the potential for mischief, these references are calculated by the program, and cannot be defined by end users.